Projects

 • Training, Exercises, and Emergency Response

 • Every year, WEROC conducts an extensive training and exercise program that gives staff an opportunity to learn the tools and processes of an Emergency Operations Center (EOC).
 Their skills and the tools provided are put to the test in simulated response exercises to evaluate emergency plans, redundant communication systems, EOC forms, assumptions, and comfort levels working in the Emergency Operations Center.
 During recent real events, WEROC staff supported water and wastewater utilities in responding to fires, power outages, and floods.
-The lessons learned from exercises and the real events of the last year are documented into After Action Reports and incorporated into future training and exercise programs to ensure that staff continue to succeed.
+The lessons learned from exercises and the real events of the last year are documented in After Action Reports and incorporated into future training and exercise programs to ensure that staff continue to succeed.

 • Emergency Operations Center (EOC) Renovation